-A language of donation serves critical function enabl IVF to fit within the idea of the nuclear family For example, The Pacific Fertility Center in California website magically turnsmaking one’s way to an office, being poked and prodded, giving self-injections, having numerous blood tests, sitting in a waiting room, and dealing with strangers into that “many of our egg donors say … has been one of their most rewarding experiences.” i impossible to believe that the carefully choreographed page uses actual testimonials, they address every possible hesitation a young woman might have.
-While one plucky testimonial claims that, “It's such a neat feeling to know I have helped to give new hope to a childless couple,” another implies that she gets to give something away , since “All those eggs would be wasted anyway.”
+A misleading language of donation serves a critical function; it enables IVF to fit within the idea of the nuclear family even as it radically disrupts the traditional path to procreation.
+For example, The Pacific Fertility Center in California website magically turns a frightening and intrusive event (making one’s way to an office, being poked and prodded, giving self-injections, having numerous blood tests, sitting in a waiting room, and dealing with strangers) into one that “many of our egg donors say … has been one of their most rewarding experiences.”
+It is almost impossible to believe that the carefully choreographed page uses actual testimonials, so perfectly do they address every possible hesitation a young woman might have.
+While one plucky testimonial claims that, “It's such a neat feeling to know I have helped to give new hope to a childless couple,” another implies that she gets to give something away at no cost to her, since “All those eggs would be wasted anyway.”
 If you’re worried about the drugs, worry no more: “It was exciting to see my body respond to the treatments as I daily got closer to giving my recipient the opportunity to bring a new life into the world.”

 Ads portray infertile couples as loving, deserving, struggling, and dreaming.
-This rhetoric blends representations of these victims of infertility with hazy-edged photos of babies and childrenand innocent goal of wanting a child whole infrastructure .
+This rhetoric blends representations of these victims of tragic infertility with hazy-edged photos of babies and children, and the noble and innocent goal of wanting a child tints the whole IVF infrastructure as similarly unimpeachable.

-Sost so-called donors sell their gametes to clinics, wh then re-sell them to prospective parents.
-In that sense, the word donor misrepresents the exchange at play in the gamete market. the most vibrant fizz around the issue of reimbursement and payment, fretting over the commodification of human life.
+Soft-focus nostalgia blurs a not-so-warm-and-fuzzy fact: most so-called donors actually sell their gametes to clinics, which then re-sell them to prospective parents.
+It's not like a gift exchange, with the donor angel handing the shiny-wrapped egg to the noble infertile couple.
+In that sense, the word donor misrepresents the exchanges at play in the gamete market.
+Of all the attendant ethical and practical considerations around egg extraction, the most vibrant ones fizz around the issue of reimbursement and payment, fretting over the commodification of human life.

-Loosely bas calculati the time involved in sperm donation (which has no price recommendation, but usually pays about $75 a pop)by the extra time required for egg extraction the ASRM suggests that eggs should be priced at around $5000.
-The report claims that amount should not be so high that “women will discount the physical and emotional risks of oocyte donation out of eagerness to address their financial situations or their infertility problems.” women selling do so for the cash, and young people, small amount of cash can . - salary distribution Harvard women make more than those from University of Kentucky, straight A students make more than .
+Loosely basing its calculation on the time involved in sperm donation (which has no price recommendation, but usually pays about $75 a pop) multiplied by the extra time required for egg extraction, the ASRM suggests that eggs should be priced at around $5000.
+The report claims that the amount paid to donors should not be so high that “women will discount the physical and emotional risks of oocyte donation out of eagerness to address their financial situations or their infertility problems.”
+Most women selling eggs do so in part for the cash, and to the young people who are the most coveted donors, even a small amount of cash can be a large motivator.
+Donor-payment structure reflects real-world salary distribution: Harvard women donors make more than those from University of Kentucky, straight A students make more than lower-scoring women.
 Since the ASRM has opposed monitoring the physical and emotional risks, ASRM’s concern that women will discount the physical and emotional risks both conflates the issues presented to infertile women and those considering extraction, and it also implies that the physical and emotional risks are known and can be measured (i.e. discounted).